x-tabdeveloping/topic-benchmark/README.md

 | --out_file (-o) | The output path of the benchmark results.
 By default, results will be printed to stdout. | `str` | `None` |

 ## Reproducing $S^3$ paper results
+Result files to all runs in the $S^3$ publication can be found in the `results/` folder in the repository.
-To reproduce results reported in our paper, please do the following.
+To reproduce the results reported in our paper, please do the following.

 First, install this package by running the following CLI command: